-ONLY THE FEDERAL SOURCE IS OFFICIAL AND CURRENT TO THE PRESENT DAY.
+ONLY THE FEDERAL SOURCE OF THE FEDERAL REGISTER IS OFFICIAL AND CURRENT TO THE PRESENT DAY.

 Westlaw, LexisNexis, Bloomberg Law, Fastcase, and every other non-government source, get the updated regulations from official, federal sources.
-Usually, there is at least a two-day delay in the uploading.
+Usually, there is a one or two-day delay in the uploading.
 Even the e-cfr, which is produced by the Government Publishing Office (GPO), is a day or more behind the Federal Register updates.